2026 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 到達目標 / Course Objectives

-1. To become familiar with the linguistics frameworks of syntax, semantics, pragmatics, and other relevant areas
+1. To become familiar with key linguistic frameworks, including syntax, semantics, pragmatics, and other related areas.

-3. To try to apply the concepts, if possible, to other languages that participants are familiar with
+3. To apply these concepts, where appropriate, to other languages with which participants are familiar.

-4. To be able to give a presentation on a selected topic using the conceptual framework(s) and terms they have learned in class
+4. To deliver a presentation on a selected topic by effectively using the theoretical frameworks and terminology introduced in the course.

 授業手法 / Teaching Methods